 The Welsh Government published its Vaccination Strategy in January 2021.

-Find out more about the COVID-19 vaccine programme and how the Council is supporting the programme
+Find out more about the COVID-19 vaccine programme and how the Council is supporting the programme on these pages.

 Every week Hywel Dda UHB publish a vaccine bulletin, providing up-to-date information regarding the progress of the Covid-19 Mass Vaccination Programme across Carmarthenshire, Ceredigion and Pembrokeshire.